freaktechnik/eslint-configs/README.md

 # eslint-configs

 Basic configurations freaktechnik really likes.
 They are pretty opinionated and other people will probably find them disgusting.
-Don't forget to add `--ext json,js` to your eslint invocation.

 Configurations are published under the @freaktechnik namespace.